drhsqlite/pikchr/doc/userman.md

     box "Auto-fix text annotation" "with 125% width" fit width 125%
 ~~~~

-If a the end of a block object definition, either the width or height of the
+If at the end of a block object definition, either the width or height of the
 object is less than or equal to zero, then that dimension is increased so as to
 enclose all text annotations on the object.
 Thus, for example,
 you can make all of the